zac-vh/zac-vh.github.io/_pages/about.md

 Within this general landscape, my research develops along three interconnected directions:

 **Physicality constraints in phase space.** In phase-space representations, determining whether a quasiprobability distribution represents a physically valid quantum state is often nontrivial, typically relying on abstract mathematical conditions.
-This direction aims to identify geometric and structural constraints—extending uncertainty relations to a finer level of detail—that reveal how physicality manifests in phase space.
+This direction aims to identify geometric and structural constraints—extending uncertainty relations to a finer level of detail—that reveal how physicality manifests in phase space. <br>
+**Keywords:** `positivity` `uncertainty` `quasiprobability geometry`

 **Entropic measures of nonclassicality.** Intrinsically nonclassical quantum behavior often relies on a combination of resources whose precise roles are difficult to isolate.
-This direction seeks to define meaningful, operational measures of quantumness—sometimes inspired by resource-theoretic ideas—and to explore entropic approaches, possibly within phase space, as an insightful way to capture the richness and subtlety of quantum behavior.
+This direction seeks to define meaningful, operational measures of quantumness—sometimes inspired by resource-theoretic ideas—and to explore entropic approaches, possibly within phase space, as an insightful way to capture the richness and subtlety of quantum behavior. <br>
+<small><em>Keywords:</em> Quantumness · Entropy · Resource theory</small>

 **Information flow in optical interactions.** Understanding how information propagates through bosonic channels remains a central question in quantum communication, particularly beyond the well-understood Gaussian regime.
-Focusing on simple yet expressive optical components such as the beam splitter, this direction aims to bridge the phase-space and operator representations to clarify the fundamental mechanisms of quantum information flow.
+Focusing on simple yet expressive optical components such as the beam splitter, this direction aims to bridge the phase-space and operator representations to clarify the fundamental mechanisms of quantum information flow. <br>
+*Keywords:* `quantum communication` `bosonic channels` `minimum output entropy`

 <div style="margin-top: 3em;"></div>